CrunchyData/postgres-operator/docs/content/guides/data-migration.md

 ## Considerations

-### Removing legacy labels
+### Removing PGO v4 labels

-When migrating data volumes from v4 to v5, PGO will add new required labels to the PVCs, but **it will not remove existing labels**.
-The result is that a PVC might have labels that identify it as both a v4 and a v5 product, which can lead to unintended behavior.
+When migrating data volumes from v4 to v5, PGO relabels all volumes for PGO v5, but **will not remove existing PGO v4 labels**.
+This results in PVCs that are labeled for both PGO v4 and v5, which can lead to unintended behavior.

 To avoid that, you must manually remove the `pg-cluster` and `vendor` labels, which you can do with a `kubectl` command.
-For instance, given a cluster named `hippo` with a dedicated pgBackRest repo, the PVC will be `hippo-pgbr-repo`, and the legacy labels can be remove with the below command:
+For instance, given a cluster named `hippo` with a dedicated pgBackRest repo, the PVC will be `hippo-pgbr-repo`, and the PGO v4 labels can be removed with the below command:

 ```
 kubectl label pvc hippo-pgbr-repo \